microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 4. Prototypes of the Module's Methods.

-Private definitions used only by the Module are [not] placed in this file.
-Definitions necessary for user-mode interaction (such as IOCTLS and their corresponding data structures) are [not] placed in this file.
+Private definitions used only by the Module are not placed in this file.
+Definitions necessary for user-mode interaction (such as IOCTLs and their corresponding data structures) are not placed in this file.

 In the following example, note the use of the **DECLARE_DMF_MODULE**